jantonypdx/detect-file-changes/README.md

 - run `npm installl`

 ## Usage
-Run the following command to ESLint test all javascript files in the repository:
+Run the following command to update the files in the repository:
 ```
 npm run update-files
 ```